Going Carbon Neutral Through Electrification

 Solar is easily the most popular energy source among Americans.
 Mandating solar is an idea most Americans support for their state.
-A poll released by Morning Consult, reveals that approximately 63% of Americans expressed some level of support on requiring solar in residential construction.
+A poll released by Morning Consult, reveals that approximately 63% of Americans supported requiring solar in residential construction.

 Step 4.
 Make small changes in your home

-The idea of electrifying your home, business and transportations is not an easy one to swallow.
+The idea of electrifying your home, business and transportation can seem daunting.
 There are plenty of smaller changes you can make in your home that will reduce your energy use.
-Here are other ways to help you save money and energy.
+Here are other ways to save money and energy.

 Utilize your blinds.
 It’s surprising how much opening and closing your blinds can impact the temperature of your home.
 In the summer, close your blinds during the day to limit sunlight heating up your home.
 In the winter, keep them open.

 Wash your clothes in cold water.
 90% of the energy usage of laundry machines goes towards heating up water when many clothes can be washed in cold water.
-Making this switch saves an average of $40 each year, and washing only full loads saves 3,400 gallons of water each year.
+Making this switch could save $40 each year, and washing only full loads saves 3,400 gallons of water annually.

 Use low-flow showerheads.
-A low-flow showerhead of 2.5 gallons-per-minute or less, a ten-minute shower saves you 25 gallons of water compared to a full bathtub.
-This saves you up to $145 each year in utility costs
+A low-flow showerhead uses 2.5 gallons-per-minute or less.
+A ten-minute shower saves you 25 gallons of water compared to a full bathtub.
+This saves you up to $145 each year in utility costs.

 Switch to efficient light bulbs.
-Reduce energy use from about a 30% to as much as 80% with energy-efficient bulbs such as halogen incandescents, CFLs and LEDs.
+Reduce energy use by 30% to 80% with energy-efficient bulbs such as halogen incandescents, CFLs and LEDs.